Working Group on Syria, Propaganda and Media: Controversies

 In early 2018, The Times newspaper ran a series of articles critical of the SPM, in which it said the group intentionally spreads "disinformation" in support of the government of Bashar al-Assad in the Syrian Civil War and "conspiracy theories promoted by Russia".
 The Times described the group's members as "apologists for Assad" and likened them to Holocaust deniers.
 In response, the SPM said that its members have a shared interest in "investigating the 'information operations' (...) associated with the Syrian conflict" and stressed that "the Working Group does not take any position for or against the Syrian government."

+A March 2018 BBC News article stated that the SPM had, "echoed [...]
+Russian disinformation narratives," in a number of publications by suggesting that the governments of the United States and United Kingdom had a motive to kill Russian dissident Sergei Skripal in order to prevent him from testifying in a libel case against former British intelligence agent Christopher Steele.
+The view of the UK government is that Skripal, a former Russian spy, was poisoned by Russian secret service agents.

+In 2019, The Huffington Post wrote that SPM "reported on the poisoning of Sergei Skripal, chemical attacks in Syria and a British organisation that counters Russian propaganda but its findings have been described by experts as “speculation”, “distortion” and “in the realm of conspiracy theorists”".
+It quoted Kristyan Benedict, a crisis response manager for Amnesty International UK, who accused SPM of promoting conspiracy theories and denying war crimes.
+It also noticed that SPM cofounder Piers Robinson is a 9/11 truther.

-In March 2021, the BBC and The Times published reports of a sting operation targeting SPM member Paul McKeigue by the organisation Commission for International Justice and Accountability (CIJA), in which CIJA posed over email as a Russian agent named "Ivan."
+In 2021, Commission for International Justice and Accountability (CIJA) reported on its sting operation targeting SPM member Paul McKeigue, in which CIJA posed over email as a Russian agent named "Ivan."
 McKeigue corresponded with "Ivan" over the course of several months, believing that he was communicating with Russian secret services.
-In April 2021, The Daily Beast and Newlines Magazine reported on McKeigue's emails to "Ivan" and the SPM's attempts to coordinate with Russian diplomats including Alexander Shulgin, Russia's ambassador to the Netherlands, on publications about Syria.
+According to CIJA, SPM attempted to coordinate with Russian diplomats including Alexander Shulgin, Russia's ambassador to the Netherlands, on publications about Syria.
 The report also stated that McKeigue obtained legal advice from Melinda Taylor, one of Wikileaks founder Julian Assange's personal lawyers, on how to make litigious claims against the OPCW which McKeigue referred to as "lawfare", a term generally used to describe frivolous or harassing litigation.
 McKeigue and Taylor also discussed promoting claims of fraud against CIJA.

-A March 2021 BBC News article stated that the SPM had, "echoed [...]
-Russian disinformation narratives," in a number of publications by suggesting that the governments of the United States and United Kingdom had a motive to kill Russian dissident Sergei Skripal in order to prevent him from testifying in a libel case against former British intelligence agent Christopher Steele.
-The view of the UK government is that Skripal, a former Russian spy, was poisoned by Russian secret service agents.
+According to CIJA, its "investigation revealed that, far from being fringe conspiracists, these revisionists, employed by some of the UK’s top universities, were collaborating with Russian diplomats in four countries; were willing to co-operate with presumed Russian security agents to advance their agenda and to attack their opponents; were co-ordinating dissemination of disinformation with bloggers, alternative media and Russian state media; appeared to be planning the doxxing of survivors of chemical attacks; and admitted to making up sources and facts when necessary to advance their cause."